soffes/blog/archive/nothingmagical/2013-10-01-introducing-shares-2/introducing-shares-2.markdown

 ---
+title: Introducing Shares 2
 cover_image: cover.png
-tags:
-- nothingmagical
-- coins
+categories: nothingmagical coins
 ---

-# Introducing Shares 2

 Today Shares 2 was released!
 It’s a complete redesign of Shares for iOS 7 as well as tons of new features.